SymmetricChaos/SimpleCAS/README.md

 311/99
 ```

-Since writing out a `Rational(Numerator,Denominator)` can be inconvenient every time the `cast_to_rational` function is provided which accepts integers, floats, Rational, and properly formatted strings.
+Since writing out a `Rational(Numerator,Denominator)` can be inconvenient every time the `cast_to_rational` function is provided which accepts integers and properly formatted strings as well as floating point numbers.

 ```
 print(cast_to_rational(12))